Marketplace Fees

 • Include payment and shipping assumptions

-• Compare final payout, not just fee rate
+• Compare the final payout, not just the fee rate

 • Re-run the math when price or fulfillment model changes